 Disable hardware acceleration

 The most common workaround for black screen issues in Google Chrome is to disable GPU compositing on all pages.
-In case you don’t know how to do that, follow these instructions:
+The disable GPU Chrome will then use your regular CPU processor to render the web page.
+In case you do not know how to do that, follow these instruction steps:

 - Create Google Chrome shortcut on Desktop (in case you don’t have it)

 - Right-click the shortcut, and select Properties